 The tunnel mode looks like the Direct Server Return mode, except that traffic between the load balancer and the server can be routed.
 The load balancer encapsulates the request in an IP tunnel to the server.
 The server recovers the client request from the load balancer, process it, and forwards the response directly to the client.

-The loadbalancer takes client requests then encapsulate them into an IP tunnel to forward them to the server.
+The load balancer takes client requests and then encapsulates them into an IP tunnel to forward them to the server.

 The server will answer directly to the client.

-- load-balancer network bandwith is not a bottleneck anymore
+load-balancer network bandwidth is not a bottleneck anymore

-- total output bandwith is the sum of each backend bandwith
+total output bandwidth is the sum of each backend bandwidth

-- when output capacity of the load-balancer could be the bottleneck
+when the output capacity of the load-balancer could be the bottleneck

 LinksSubscribe to our blog.
 Get the latest release updates, tutorials, and deep-dives from HAProxy experts.